-Note: These guidelines may be changed from time-to-time by the Department of Foreign Affairs and Trade.
+Note: This guidelines document may be changed from time-to-time by the Department of Foreign Affairs and Trade.
 When this happens, the revised guidelines will be published on GrantConnect and the Department's website at: http://dfat.gov.au/councils.